Health Studies BS Degree

 Health Science Courses: Insightful.
 In-depth.

-Behavioral Health – Study the effects of various aspects of behavior on health, including effects on disease risks and prognosis in selected disease states, and study behavioral alternatives in relation to promotion of health of the individual.
+Study the effects of various aspects of behavior on health, including disease risks and prognosis in selected disease states.
+Examine behavioral alternatives in relation to promoting health.

 Nutrition in Health and Performance

 Study basic nutrition and the role of nutrition in health across the life cycle.